-The Issue L Bonds, including the Series 2018 Bonds, are special obligations of the Authority and are payable solely from the Revenues and amounts on deposit in certain Funds and accounts established and pledged under the Issue L Resolution.
-No revenues or other assets are available to fund payment of the Issue L Bonds, including the Series 2018 Bonds.
+Special Obligations The Issue L Bonds, including the Series 2019 Bonds, are special obligations of the Authority and are payable solely from the Revenues and amounts on deposit in certain Funds and accounts established and pledged under the Issue L Resolution.
+No revenues or other assets are available to fund payment of the Issue L Bonds, including the Series 2019 Bonds.
 The Authority has no taxing power.
-Neither the Commonwealth nor any political subdivision thereof is or shall be obligated to pay the principal of or interest on the Issue L Bonds, including the Series 2018 Bonds, and neither the full faith and credit nor the taxing power of the Commonwealth or any political subdivision thereof is pledged to such payment.
+Neither the Commonwealth nor any political subdivision thereof is or shall be obligated to pay the principal of or interest on the Issue L Bonds, including the Series 2019 Bonds, including the Series 2019 Bonds, including the Issue L Bonds, including the Series 2019 Bonds, and neither the full faith and credit nor the taxing power of the Commonwealth or any political subdivision thereof is pledged to such payment.

-Sources of Payments for the Series 2018 Bonds
+Sources of Payments for the Series 2019 Bonds

-The Issue L Bonds, including the Series 2018 Bonds, are secured by and payable from the following sources (the "Trust Assets"):
+The Issue L Bonds, including the Series 2019 Bonds, are secured by and payable from the following sources (the "Trust Assets"):

-- (1) All Revenues. - (2) all Education Loan Notes and any other Revenue-producing contracts or loan guaranties and all rights and interests of the Authority incident thereto, except for amounts loaned to the Authority or the Authority's rights to indemnification under any security agreement required for an Education Loan Note pursuant to the Loan Program Certificate. - (3) All moneys and securities on deposit in all Funds and accounts created by or pursuant to the Issue L Resolution as described herein (except for the Rebate Fund), including without limitation any Reserve Fund Facilities, any funds drawn on Reserve Fund Facilities and any Investment Obligations in which such moneys are invested. - (4) All general intangibles (including payment intangibles) comprising or relating to any of the foregoing. - (5) The proceeds of any of the foregoing whether any of the foregoing is now existing or is hereafter acquired.
+- (1) All Revenues. - (2) All Education Loan Notes and any other Revenue-producing contracts or loan guaranties and all rights and interests of the Authority incident thereto, except for amounts loaned to the Authority or the Authority's rights to indemnification under any security agreement required for an Education Loan Note pursuant to the Loan Program Certificate. - (3) All moneys and securities on deposit in all Funds and accounts created by or pursuant to the Issue L Resolution as described herein (except for the Rebate Fund), including without limitation any Reserve Fund Facilities, any funds drawn on Reserve Fund Facilities and any Investment Obligations in which such moneys are invested.

+- (4) All general intangibles (including payment intangibles) comprising or relating to any of the foregoing. - (5) The proceeds of any of the foregoing whether any of the foregoing is now existing or is hereafter acquired.